-As part of testimony provided on May 6, 2014 on the status of the HTF and options for financing highway spending, CBO stated that for several decades, the balances in the Highway Account were relatively stable or growing, but since 2001, receipts have consistently fallen below expenditures.
+As part of testimony provided on May 6, 2014 on the status of the HTF and options for financing highway spending, CBO stated that for several decades, the balances in the Highway Account were relatively stable or growing, but beginning in 2001 receipts had consistently fallen below expenditures.
 During the 1980s and the first half of the 1990s, balances in the Highway Account held steady in the vicinity of \$10 billion.
 In 1998, TEA-21 authorized spending that was sufficient to gradually draw down those balances.
 As a result of TEA-21 and SAFETEA-LU, outlays have generally exceeded revenues since 2001.
-Because of looming shortfalls, since 2008 Congress has enacted legislation from time to time authorizing transfers totaling more than \$67 billion to the Highway Account from the Treasury's general fund ("General Fund") and from the Leaking Underground Storage Tank Trust Fund ("LUST") as set forth in the table below.
+Because of looming shortfalls, since 2008 Congress has enacted legislation from time to time authorizing transfers to the Highway Account from the Treasury's general fund ("General Fund") and from the Leaking Underground Storage Tank Trust Fund ("LUST") as set forth in the table below.